OpenDSA/OpenDSA/RST/en/CS3slides/VTIntro.rst

 * Most projects will have 3 milestones

   * Milestones are intermediate deliverables with due dates
-  * First due next week (usually about a week or so into the project)
+  * First due next week (typically due about a week or so into the project)
-  * Second due about 10 days before due date
+  * Second due typically about 10 days before due date
-  * Third due about 4-5 days before due date
+  * Third due typically about 4-5 days before due date

 * Milestones designed to encourage incremental development
 * In previous semesters, milestones had the effect of boosting the final